gardener/etcd-druid/docs/deployment/feature-gates.md

 A *General Availability* (GA) feature is also referred to as a *stable* feature.
 It means:

 * The feature is always enabled; you cannot disable it.
-* The corresponding feature flag is no longer needed.
+* The corresponding feature gate is no longer needed.
 * Stable versions of features will appear in released software for many subsequent versions.

-## List of Feature Flags
+## List of Feature Gates

 | Feature          | Description                                                                                                                                                                                   |
 |------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|